Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Selectively Route Apple TV Over the VPN

 Let’s go through some tutorials to set up OpenVPN in pfSense.
 Just kidding!
-We’re going to use WireGuard – we have the Intel AES-NI crypto instruction set because we didn’t go cheap and get a yesteryear J1900 mini PC that sellers are trying to offload.
+We’re going to use WireGuard—after all, we have the Intel AES-NI instruction set because we didn’t go cheap and buy a J1900 mini PC that sellers are trying to off-load.

 I’ll now install the FreeBSD WireGuard package.